charliecalvert/CloudNotes/Assignments/CouchDbViews.md

 ## Turn it in

 Save your work and push it to the cloud.
+Attach a screenshot of the result from calling views function.

 [couchdb]:http://www.elvenware.com/charlie/development/database/NoSql/CouchDb.html